eddie0509tw/Dbnet/README.md

 1. We try the network on Manga109 dataset for manga text detection
 2. Try MobileNetv2 and MobileNetV3(Large) as backbone for dbnet.
-3. Concatenate a Unet after FPN head (TODO)
+3. Concatenate a Unet after FPN head

 Note: Manga109 dataset is from University of Tokyo, and we are not allowed to public the dataset.
 If needed, please request permission from http://www.manga109.org/